hozuki/MilliSimFormat.SimpleScore/README.md

 This project creates a score format plugin for [MilliSim](https://github.com/hozuki/MilliSim) (v0.2).

-A demostration video is on [BiliBili](https://www.bilibili.com/video/av15612246/).
+A demonstration video is on [BiliBili](https://www.bilibili.com/video/av15612246/).
 Its score file can be found [here](MilliSimFormat.SimpleScore.ConsoleTest/simple.ss).

 ## License